 The best care starts with the best information.
 See videos to help answer your questions.

 Did you know that joining RISE can help your practice improve patient care and meet federal reporting requirements?
 Find out how this unique tool can help you.

-The ACR is now accepting requests for the use of RISE data!
+The ACR is accepting requests for the use of RISE data!
 Learn more about using RISE data to make the next discovery in patient care.